hexikani/pulsechain-docs/index.md

 PulseChain is a full state for of Ethereum 2.0 with 10 seconds block time.
 Native token of PulseChain is _Pulse_ (PLS).
 Smallest unit of PLS used to referred as _Beat_ (PLS to Beat is the same as ETH to Wei).

-PulseChain currently runs only as a Testnet version *v4*.
-There is no Mainnet yet.
+PulseChain Mainnet launched on in May 2023.
+Active Testnet version is *v4*.
-{:.warning}
+{:.info}

 If you are interested in development for PulseChain you can contact developers in the [PulseDEV Telegram group](https://t.me/PulseDEV).
 {:.success}